 Termination of Long Term Lease : After a few months, it was clear that the Caring Community was not able to use the space for the use intended in the lease and the lease was terminated and the building was taken back to the jurisdiction of the Division of Real Property for disposition.

-CLGR Committee to find a location for a "Gay & Lesbian Community Center": At this time, Tom Smith head up a committee from CLGR to find a community center for the gay and lesbian community.
+CLGR Committee to find a location for a "Gay and Lesbian Community Center" At this time, Tom Smith head up a committee from CLGR to find a community center for the gay and lesbian community.
 Initially the ground floor or cellar of the Archive Building was the target goal for the community center, but the Community Board did NOT put a Deed Restriction on the disposition of this property and not favorable to the concept of a Gay and Lesbian Community Center on Christopher Street.
 But the idea was floating around.

 FROM THE NEGOTIATIONS WITH THE LGBT COMMUNITY TO THE OPENING OF THE CENTER